GSA/piv-guides/_networkconfig/10_AMA.md

 permalink: networkconfig/AMA/
 ---

-Logging in remotely&mdash;whether from home, on travel, or a favorite bookstore&mdash;increases the risk that attackers could capture and use login or other information to access government networks and sensitive information.
+Logging in remotely&mdash;whether from home, a favorite bookstore, while on travel, or from another out-of-office location&mdash;increases the risk that attackers could capture and use login or other information to access government networks and sensitive information.

 This guide will help you to enhance the security of these high-risk logins and protect network resources by configuring Microsoft Windows' Active Directory (AD) Domain Service's (DS) _Authentication Mechanism Assurance (AMA)_ on your Windows Server® 2012 or 2008 R2.<!--How does AMA protects users and government systems from attackers?-->

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}

-## Windows Server® 2012 AD DS and Later (No Patch Required)
+## Windows Server® 2012 AD DS and Later

 * Use the Windows Registry Editor to set the _AMA Priority_ above _Most Recently Issued Superior Certificate Heuristic_: